 - Monitor, evaluate progress and ask for feedback.
 Move on.

-- Apply S.M.A.R.T goal.
-Here’s an example how a friend of mine embarked on a weigh loss program with the help of a coach and lost 10 pounds ( from 150 lbs to 140 lbs ) in one month.
-Target is 130 lbs, 2 months.
+- Apply the S.M.A.R.T goal.
+Here’s an example of how a friend of mine embarked on a weight loss program with the help of a coach and lost 10 pounds ( from 150 lbs to 140 lbs) in one month.
+Target is 130 lbs, 2 months

-Measurable – metrics, ability to determine how much effort, time, energy needed to accomplish this goal, this counting calories, say 1000 calories limit per day.
+- Measurable – metrics, ability to determine how much effort, time, the energy needed to accomplish this goal, this counting calories, say 1000 calories limit per day.
 Monitor progress, record weight, calories, daily basis.

-Realistic – reiteration , in order to achieve , goal should be within the realm of human possibility, natural not supernatural,
+- Realistic – reiteration, in order to achieve, the goal should be within the realm of human possibility, natural not supernatural,

-Time Frame – a due date or a finish line in terms of time to evaluate and monitor progress.
-By this time you may have a gap or you’ve achieved your target goal.
+- Time Frame – a due date or a finish line in terms of time to evaluate and monitor progress.
+Perhaps by this time you may have a gap or you’ve achieved your target goal.
 In our example, in a month time you lose 10 lbs, now you have 1 more month to complete the 20 lb loss.
-For real.
+Really?